datadryad/dryad-app/documentation/dryad_install.md

 1. Click the *Documents* tab on the left side.<br>![Documents](images/solr4.png)

-2. Find the file *dash2-config/sample\_data/sample\_record.json* in the dash2-config repo.
+2. Find the file *dryad-config/sample\_data/sample\_record.json* in the dryad-config repo.
 Open the file in a text editor, select all the text and copy it.

 3. Paste the text into the *Document(s)* box on the page.<br>![json pasted](images/solr5.png)
 4. Click *Submit Document* and be sure it shows a status of success.<br>![success status](images/solr6.png)